 These dairy products are also foods that can improve your oral health, or contrastingly, cause you to clear a room.
 Because these foods contain calcium, vitamin D, magnesium and phosphorus, they can help prevent common dental issues, which can lead to bad breath.
 However, dairy products also emit sulfur compounds when they are stuck in the back of your mouth.
 If you maintain a good oral health regimen, and use a tongue scraper, it's likely that you're not going to experience bad breath from milk and dairy products.

 Staying hydrated is one of the most important ways that one can combat bad breath.
 Drinking water helps wash down odor-causing bacteria and ensures that your mouth doesn't dry out, or retain bad bacteria in the mouth.
 Your diet has a lot to do with the way your breath smells, and just as foods can cause bad breath, they can also prevent it.
 Snacking on foods that are high in vitamin C and fiber will help get rid of halitosis, as well as apples, carrots and celery.

 "Inside your mouth, plaque build-up causes odors," Cynthia Sass, American Dental Association spokeswoman and registered dietician told MSN.
 "Eating foods that increase saliva production keep the mouth moist - and rinsed out.
 Also, many carbs and proteins can get stuck in your teeth - even healthy foods like whole grain cereal or chicken breast."

 No one wants to cut all these foods out of our diets, and no one should because they are good for you, so it's important to maintain a regular regimen of brushing, flossing and rinsing.
-If you are killing the bacteria and getting rid of bad oral smells, it's unlikely that these foods are going to have a lasting effect on your mouth.
+If you are attacking odor producing bacteria and getting rid of bad oral smells, it's unlikely that these foods are going to have a lasting effect on your mouth.